 Daytime

 Byron is a great place to surf, with breaks to suit beginners through to pros.
-There are a number of surf schools in the town offering surf lessons and lots of places to hire boards.
-On our most recent trip, we hired boards from Byron Mobile Board Hire who deliver them to you, which is a great choice if you want to surf at one of the beaches further from town, although expect to pay more than from the shops near Main Beach.
-We surfed the Pass, an awesome break for longboarders – usually very busy.
-If you don’t feel like getting in the water, I still recommend walking up to the pass, and onto Fisherman’s Lookout, for gorgeous views of the beach and surfers.
+There are several surf schools in the town offering surf lessons and lots of places to hire boards.
+On a recent trip, we hired boards from Byron Mobile Board Hire, who deliver them to you.
+This is a great choice if you want to surf at one of the beaches further from town, although expect to pay more than from the shops near Main Beach.
+We surfed The Pass, an awesome break for longboarders – usually very busy.
+If you donโt feel like getting in the water, I still recommend walking up to the pass and onto Fishermanโs Lookout for gorgeous views of the beach and surfers.

-Lunch – The Pass Cafe (if you’re at the Pass) or Warung Bagus (if you’re closer to town)
+Lunch – The Pass Cafe (if youโre at the Pass) or Bali Bagus (if youโre closer to town)

-The Pass Cafe – A lovely cafe surrounded by trees overlooking the Pass.
-Does delicious sandwiches, smoothies and healthy bowls.
+The Pass Cafe – A lovely cafe surrounded by trees overlooking the Pass that does delicious sandwiches, smoothies and healthy bowls.

-Warung Bagus – A little slice of Bali in Byron.
-Warung does typical Indonesian fare including nasi goreng and gado gado.
+Bali Bagus – A little slice of Bali in Byron.
+Bagus Cafe does typical Indonesian fare, including nasi goreng and gado gado.

 Evening